Who are Ofsted?

 Ofsted is the Office for Standards in education, Children's Services and Skills.
 Ofsted inspect and regulate services that care for children and young people, and services providing education and skills for learners of all ages.
 Ofsted use the Common Inspection Framework to assess and evaluate the service provided.

-The common inspection framework was devised by Her Majesty's Chief Inspector (HMCI) for use from September 2015.
+The Education Inspection Framework was devised by Her Majesty's Chief Inspector (HMCI) for use from 2019.
 It sets out the principles that apply to inspection and the main judgements that inspectors make when conducting inspections of maintained schools, academies, non-association independent schools, further education and skills providers and registered early years settings.

 What do Ofsted do?